camilacampos/sequra-challenge/README.md

 **Monitoring**

 In such a critical system, it's important to monitor everything.
 I would use datadog or new relic to monitor income calls and calculations, to make sure everything is going well and to be able to fix any problems right away.

+## Work method

+I used a public github repo and open new branchs and PRs for each step of the way.
+They can be all seen on: https://github.com/camilacampos/sequra-challenge